AbilityOne.gov

 16. How are protests, disputes and appeals handled under the Javits-Wagner-O’Day Act?

 Issues related to daily contract performance should be resolved at the contracting activity and nonprofit working levels wherever possible.
 NIB and SourceAmerica are available and recommended as sources to facilitate the resolution.
-Any contractual protest before or after award, or any contractual dispute or appeal is the responsibility of the Contracting Officer as guided by the Contracts Disputes Act, unless the provisions are in conflict with the Javits-Wagner-O’Day Act or regulations.
-Any AbilityOne price or price related dispute must be resolved through the Commission’s Impasse Resolution Process, and should be brought to the attention of the Commission staff.
+Any contractual protest before or after award, or any contractual dispute or appeal, is the responsibility of the Contracting Officer as guided by the Contracts Disputes Act, unless the provisions are in conflict with the Javits-Wagner-O’Day Act or regulations.
+Any AbilityOne price or price-related dispute must be resolved through the Commission’s Impasse Resolution Process, and should be brought to the attention of the Commission staff.

 Back to top